INSA-5ISS-safe-city-for-cyclists/rest-api/README.md

   // Criteria to set a report as dangerous
   minSpeed: 30.0, // When relativeSpeed=(objectSpeed-bicycleSpeed) is greater than this criteria (in km/h)
-  maxDistance: 100.0, // When distance is smaller than this criteria (in cm) }
+  maxDistance: 100.0, // When distance is smaller than this criteria (in cm)
+  min_speed_threshold: 5.0, // Minimal speed threshold used to remove false positive reports (in km/h)
+  min_distance_threshold: 50, // Minimal distance threshold used to remove false positive reports (in cm) }
 ```